 I wish to say with all the earnestness at my command that every person should internally repeat the mantra Soham and should bear in mind that he himself will be able to fulfill his desires.
 Only it must be borne in mind that he must keep his conduct pure, should have at least a little vairagya and should have firm faith in Soham.
-When once a person obtains this self-confidence, he is sure to get Self-experience and will meet with his real Guru.
+When once a person obtains this self-confidence, he is sure to get Self-experience and will meet with his real guru-his Self.
 Evil thoughts will then cease to rise.

 One thing regarding this japa must be remembered.
 This japa of Soham must be repeated continuously in the mind.
+It should not be allowed to be known to others that you are repeating the japa.
+This japa should be so continuously and incessantly repeated that it must be heard internally even in our sleep.
+Thus the japa becomes one with the mind.
+When this stage is reached, if a person then prays to this God of internal light to grant his desires, he should be absolutely sure of his prayers being granted.
 This method is a hundred times superior to that of praying for favors to God who is outside ourselves.
-Not only will the desires be granted, but either in this or in the next birth according to the person's present efforts and previous karma, a person is sure to attain the highest bliss of the Self....
-If all my brothers and sisters will do as I have just told you, they will be able to enjoy real happiness.
+Not only will the desires be granted, but either in this or in the next birth according to the person's present efforts and previous karma, a person is sure to attain the highest bliss of the Self.

+If all my brothers and sisters will do as I have just said, they will be able to enjoy real happiness and would never fall into the clutches of false saints.